romain22222/Curvature-Onto-Voxelised-Surfaces/readme.md

 ## Next steps

-- Use CNC to quickly compute the meaningful points of interest
 - Implement the possibility of using an implicit function to create the object
 - Implement quantification of the error between the computed curvature and the real curvature (on computed objects with known curvature)